Hasidic Judaism: Calamity and renaissance

 Outside pressure was mounting in the early 20th century.
-In 1912, many Hasidic leaders partook in the creation of the Agudas Israel party, a political instrument intended to safeguard what was now named Orthodox Judaism even in the relatively traditional East; the more hard-line dynasties, mainly Galician and Hungarian, opposed the Aguda as "too lenient".
+In 1912, many Hasidic leaders partook in the creation of the Agudas Israel party, a political instrument intended to safeguard what was now named Orthodox Judaism even in the relatively traditional East; the more hardline dynasties, mainly Galician and Hungarian, opposed the Aguda as "too lenient".
 Mass immigration to America, urbanization, World War I, and the subsequent Russian Civil War uprooted the shtetls in which the local Jews had lived for centuries, and which were the bedrock of Hasidism.
 In the new Soviet Union, civil equality first achieved and a harsh repression of religion caused a rapid secularization.
 Few remaining Hasidim, especially of Chabad, continued to practice underground for decades.
 In the new states of the Interbellum era, the process was only somewhat slower.
 On the eve of World War II, strictly observant Jews were estimated to constitute no more than a third of the total Jewish population in Poland, the world's most Orthodox country.
 While the Rebbes still had a vast base of support, it was aging and declining.

 The Holocaust hit the Hasidim particularly hard because they were easily identifiable and because they were almost unable to disguise themselves among the larger populace due to cultural insularity.
-Hundreds of leaders perished with their flock, while the flight of many notable ones as their followers were being exterminated – especially Aharon Rokeach of Belz and Joel Teitelbaum of Satmar – elicited bitter recrimination.
+Hundreds of leaders perished with their flocks, while the flight of many notable ones as their followers were being exterminated – especially Aharon Rokeach of Belz and Joel Teitelbaum of Satmar – elicited bitter recrimination.
 In the immediate post-war years, the entire movement seemed to teeter on the precipice of oblivion.
 In Israel, the United States, and Western Europe, the survivors' children were at best becoming Modern Orthodox.
 While a century earlier, the Haskalah depicted it as a medieval, malicious power, now, it was so weakened that the popular cultural image was sentimental and romantic, what Joseph Dan termed "Frumkinian Hasidism", for it began with the short stories of Michael Levi Rodkinson (Frumkin).
 Martin Buber was the major contributor to this trend, portraying the sect as a model of a healthy folk consciousness.
 "Frumkinian" style was very influential, later inspiring the so-called "Neo-Hasidism", and also utterly ahistorical.